MicrosoftDocs/windows-itpro-docs/windows/manage/appv-configure-connection-groups-to-ignore-the-package-version.md

 ---
-title: How to Make a Connection Group Ignore the Package Version
+title: How to Make a Connection Group Ignore the Package Version (Windows 10)
 description: How to Make a Connection Group Ignore the Package Version
 author: jamiejdt
-ms.assetid: db16b095-dbe2-42c7-863d-b0d5d91b2f4c
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
 ms.sitesec: library